-In this section, we consider an extension to the optimal hedging strategy for an insurance portfolio written on a certain type of peril.
-For recent applications of the mean-variance criterion for life and non-life insurance, see [7, 8] and references therein.
-As for more general discussions about the control problems in insurance business, see a book [30] as a review.
-The existing literatures typically assume a simple setup for the financial market and the perfectly observable processes for the securities' prices and the claim intensities.
-We shall show that we can work in a more realistic framework based on the method developed in the previous sections.
+In this section, we consider a possible extension of the framework to handle the hedging problem for an insurance portfolio.
+For recent applications of the mean-variance criterion for life and non-life insurance, see [4, 5] and references therein.
+See [29] for a general review on various control problems for the insurance industry.
+We shall show that one can work in a more realistic framework with imperfect information based on the method developed in the previous sections.

-For the underlyings (S, Y, A, D) as well as (θ, α, X) , we assume the same dynamics and the observability given in Section 27.
-In addition to these processes, we introduce a Poisson random measure $\mathcal{N}(dt \times dx)$.
-The measure $\mathcal{N}(dt \times dx)$, which describes the occurrence of loss event and its size, is assumed to be observable to the fund manager.
-The cumulative loss process to the fund is given by where $K \subset (c, \infty)$ is a compact support for the jump size distribution and $c \ (> 0)$ is a positive constant. l(s, x) is introduced to represent the payment amount to the insured for a given loss x at time s.
-It can denote the minimum and/or maximum threshold, or the necessary triggers to be satisfied for the payment to the insured to occur.
+For the underlyings (S, Y, A, D) as well as (θ, α, X) , we assume the same dynamics and the observability given in Section 2 5.
+In addition to these processes, we introduce a random measure $\mathcal{N}(dt \times dx)$.
+The random measure $\mathcal{N}(dt \times dx)$, which describes the occurrence of loss event and its size, is assumed to be observable to the fund manager.